Bright Blue Day finds Peace of Mind with Managed Rackspace Cloud Servers

 “The Cloud also gives us the ability to change quickly,” says Rowe.
 “If we’re running a campaign that ramps up quickly, we can easily add another instance or increase the server size."

-The managed level of support is a major plus for Rowe.
+The Managed Operations support is a major plus for Rowe.
 “If there are issues, it’s nice to know there’s someone to go to 24 hours—that if there’s a problem you don’t have to rely on your own knowledge alone.
 With Rackspace, it’s nice to have the reassurance that someone else is looking after that side of things, so you can focus on building your own software.”

-For Bright Blue Day, being able to count on a managed level of service isn’t just a nice cushion—it’s crucial to ensuring the best possible experience for their customers, and in turn, it’s central to their business.
-“As an agency, the managed service level gives us an extra level of security for our clients,” explains Rowe.
-“The managed service is really useful to us because we are an integrated agency; we’re not purely digital.
+For Bright Blue Day, being able to count on Managed Operations isn’t just a nice cushion—it’s crucial to ensuring the best possible experience for their customers, and in turn, it’s central to their business.
+“As an agency, the Managed Operations gives us an extra level of security for our clients,” explains Rowe.
+“Managed Operations is really useful to us because we are an integrated agency; we’re not purely digital.
 It’s nice to have another expert when we’re launching digital campaigns."

 Rowe has been able to call on different kinds of Rackspace support, depending on the issue.
 “Sometimes I just use the live chat service just to talk to someone, for a quick fix.
 Other times it’s something a Racker has to think about, so I’ll submit a ticket, and a Racker always responds to it pretty quickly.
 One time a Racker rang me up and used a remote desktop to show me how to do something.
 It was really useful.”